 And fired the shot heard round the world.

-The animosity simmered for the next few decades.
+The animosity between Concord and Lexington simmered for the next few decades.
 During the bicentennial of the shot heard round the world, President Ulysses S. Grant considered skipping Massachusetts to evade the issue.

-Then in 1894, Lexington petitioned the state Legislature to proclaim April 19 as "Lexington Day."
+Then in 1894, Lexington petitioned the Massachusetts Legislature to proclaim April 19 as “Lexington Day.”
 Concord countered with a petition to call it “Concord Day.”
-Arlington, then called Menotomy, entered the fray, declaring patriots had fought a larger battle during the British retreat to Boston.
+Arlington, then called Menotomy, entered the fray, declaring patriots had fought a larger battle there during the British retreat to Boston.